 AU WCL JD and LL.M.
 Students: No special application is required.
 Please enroll through the Registrar's regular course registration process, which opens in Spring, 2019.
 (Students may register for a maximum of two academic credits per week.)

 Visiting JD and LL.M.
-Students: Visiting students who wish to enroll in the Summer Institute and receive academic credit must use the Summer Visiting Student Application Form to begin the process, which will be available in early 2019.
+Students: Visiting students who wish to enroll in the Summer Institute and receive academic credit must use the Summer Visiting Student Application to begin the process.

 Students who wish to receive academic credit must have a letter of good standing and permission to enroll at the Washington College of Law from their home institution.
 (Students may register for a maximum of two academic credits per week)